Mr Freedman - Orthopaedic Surgeon

 (10) What are the risks and potential complications?

 The vasty majority of patients who have TKA surgery are delighted with the improvement in quality of life and reduction in pain that they experience.
-There are, however, a number of potential complications.
+There are, however, a number of potential risks and complications.

 These are rare and the vast majority of patients do not experience complications with their recovery.